Mrs Lamburn's funeral, 1899

-Mrs Saley Lambourne (or Lamburn / Lambourn) died on 20 Jan 1899, aged 80.
+Mrs Saley Lamburn (or Lambourne / Lambourn) died on 20 Jan 1899, aged 80.
 She lived at 33 Station Road.
 She donated the brass eagle lectern which is still in the church.
 A notebook has survived with five pages of household expenses around the time of her death; the last two pages are shown below.
-It must have been kept by her servant - possibly Mary Holton, born at Kingswood, who was living with her in 1891.
-Her executor, to whom probate was granted in May 1899, was John Robert Gough, maltster and farmer of College Farm, Maids Moreton, whose wife Temperance (nee Holt) seems to have been Mrs Lambourne's great-niece.
+It must have been kept by her servant - possibly Mary Holton, born at Kingswood, who was living with her in 1883 and 1891.
+Her executor, to whom probate was granted in May 1899, was John Robert Gough, maltster and farmer of College Farm, Maids Moreton, whose wife Temperance (nee Holt) seems to have been Mrs Lamburn's great-niece.
 She left effects of £8,089.
+Her will is transcribed below.

 Two pages of accounts